-Wonderfully delicious pistachio nuts have long been revered as the symbol of wellness and robust health since ancient times.
-The kernels are enriched with many health-benefiting nutrients essential for optimum health.
+Wonderfully delicious pistachio nuts have long been cherished as the symbol of wellness and robust health since ancient times.
+The kernels are enriched with many health-benefiting nutrients essential for the optimum health.

-Pistachio actually are kernels obtained from fruits belonging to the Anacardiaceae family, in the genus: Pistacia.
-The plant is a medium sized broad, bushy, dioecious, deciduous tree, believed to have originated in the mountain ranges of West-Asia and Turkey region (Anatolia).
+Pistachio is a tree nut obtained from fruits belonging to the Anacardiaceae family, of the genus: Pistacia.
+The plant is a medium-sized, broad, bushy, deciduous tree, believed to have originated in the mountain ranges of West-Asia and Turkey region (Anatolia).
 Male and female trees (dioecious) grow separately.
-Several cultivars exist; however, the most popular variety grown for commercial purposes is Kerman cultivar which is one of the tastiest and best quality pistachios coming from the Kerman region of Iran.
+Several cultivars exist; however, the most popular variety grown for the commercial purposes is Kerman cultivar which is one of the tastiest and best quality pistachios coming from the Kerman region of Iran.

 |Delicious Pistachio nuts!|

 Pistachios grow well under hot, dry summer and cool winters.
 They are currently being cultivated on a larger scale in the USA, Iran, Syria, Turkey, and China.
 After plantation, it takes approximately eight to ten years until the plant produces its first major crop.
 Once established, it keeps bearing fruits for many years to come.

 During each season, the tree bears heavy clusters of fruits which appear somewhat like that of a grape bunch.
 Pista fruit, in fact, is a drupe (fruit with a large, central located single seed), and it is this seed kernel what actually a sought-after, "pistachio."
 On its exterior, a mature fruit features hard, an off-white color shell which splits open exposing a light green, oblong shape kernel inside.
 A pista kernel measures about 2 cm in length and 1 cm width and weighs about 0.7-1 gm.